Agezao/emoji-to-short-name/README.md

 > Encode/Decode emojis 📝 inside a string to/from his :short-name:

 ## Why?
 Sometimes it's safer to store and transfer `emojis` under an ASCII safe format to prevent the information to get messy or have her integrity violated.
-So, this package intention is to provide an easy way to `Encode message -> delivery/store -> Decode message to present`.
+So, this package intention is to provide an easy way to:

+`Encode message -> delivery/store -> Decode message to present`.

 ## How it works 🚀